duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 For example, search for **'hacker newz code'**.
 You should see something like this:

 ![](http://docs.duckduckhack.com/assets/hackernewz-code.png)

+Congratulations!
+Want to create an Instant Answer to go live on DuckDuckGo.com?
+Learn more about [submitting your idea](http://docs.duckduckhack.com/submitting/submitting-overview.html).

 [![slack](http://docs.duckduckhack.com/assets/slack.png) Have questions?
 Talk to us on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email us](mailto:open@duckduckgo.com).